mozzius/expo-dynamic-app-icon/README.md

 - if error, return **false**
 - else, return **changed app icon name**
 - pass `null` to reset app icon to default

+> Note: this causes the app to close on Android, and a popup to appear on iOS

 ```typescript
 import { setAppIcon } from "expo-dynamic-app-icon";